-After nearly 50 years of entertaining audiences, Porthouse Theatre is a Northeast Ohio arts landmark.
+After 50 years of entertaining audiences, Porthouse Theatre is a Northeast Ohio arts landmark.

 Founded in 1968, Porthouse Theatre is Northeast Ohio’s premiere professional summer outdoor theatre.
-Currently in its 47th season and under the guidance of Producing Artistic Director Terri Kent and Executive Producer Eric van Baars, Porthouse is part of the Kent/Blossom Arts partnership and is dedicated to providing unique training opportunities for actors, designers, technicians and managers in the context of a professional producing theatre.
+Currently celebrating its 50th anniversary season and under the guidance of Producing Artistic Director Terri Kent and Executive Producer Eric van Baars, Porthouse is part of the Kent/Blossom Arts partnership and is dedicated to providing unique training opportunities for actors, designers, technicians and managers in the context of a professional producing theatre.
 Through the Kent/Blossom Theatre program, Kent State University envisioned an education program, national in scope, that would provide professional-level training to student theatre artists and simultaneously provide high caliber cultural experiences for local audiences.

 For more than four decades, students and professionals from across the country have gathered at Porthouse, producing more than 3,000 performances of over 175 works and entertaining nearly 400,000 patrons.
 Since its establishment, Porthouse has produced a variety of plays and musicals ranging from Death of a Salesman, Dames at Sea, and Annie Get Your Gun to The Importance of Being Earnest, Chicago and Fiddler on the Roof.
 Porthouse Theatre is the recipient of many awards for excellence in theatre, including 2013 Cleveland Critics Circle Awards for achievement in directing, choreography, acting, sound design, and musical direction.

 In 1969, under the direction of founders William H. Zucchero and Louis O. Erdmann, Porthouse Theatre formally debuted as an Elizabethan-style band of players that strolled the grounds of the newly constructed Blossom Music Center during intermissions of Cleveland Orchestra Concerts.